Welcome to GlosArch

 The website of Gloucestershire Archaeology

-GlosArch (Gloucestershire Archaeology) is a local amateur archaeology society with a mission to widen public knowledge of the fabulous archaeology and history of the county of Gloucestershire.
+GlosArch (Gloucestershire Archaeology) is a local archaeology society with a mission to widen public knowledge of the fabulous archaeology and history of the county of Gloucestershire.
 Between September and April we hold an monthly series of public lectures by guest speakers on a range of archaeological and historical topics and in the summer we run a programme of visits to sites of interest.
 In addition, we have an active programme of archaeological fieldwork for members, both excavation and geophysical surveying, and run an osteoarchaeology recording group.
 No previous experience is needed to take part in these activities.

-We publish a newsletter twice a year and our annual journal, Glevensis, which is in its 55th edition, carries reports on archaeological and historical topics by professional and amateur researchers.
+We publish a newsletter twice a year and our annual journal, Glevensis, which is in its 56th edition, carries reports on archaeological and historical topics by professional and amateur researchers.

 If you share our passion for the past, why not join us?